May 16, 2025

 The Story

-Chances are that the vast majority of the people in your firm want to do a good job, whatever their role – accounts, bookkeeping, audit, tax or payroll.
+Chances are that the vast majority of the people in your firm want to do a good job, whatever their role – accounts, bookkeeping, audit, tax, or payroll.

 They get out of bed every morning to do good work.

 But to be successful as an accountancy firm, it's more than just the accountancy services that matter.
-As valuable as these are, what also matters is the care with which the work is done and the care with which a firm looks after and serves clients.
+As valuable as these are, what also matters is the care with which the work is done and the care with which a firm looks after and serves its clients.

 I heartily recommend you check out this Humanise the Numbers podcast.